Why Are People with Diabetes at Risk for Foot Ulcers?

 While foot ulcers are treatable, it’s best to prevent them altogether if possible.

 Wearing shoes that are specifically made for people diabetes is a good way to prevent or relieve ulcers.
 These shoes are often wider and offer more cushioning than a standard shoe.
-Your doctor may also recommend wearing special socks or compression wraps to decrease the chances of ulcer formation.
-You might also want to look into our Siren Socks for an extra level of protection.

 Another way to ward off ulcers is with regular exercise.
 Exercising keeps healthy blood flowing throughout your body, especially in your extremities such as your feet.
 This will lower your chances of developing neuropathy and other diabetes-related complications.